 Outsourcing: What Are The Pros & Cons

 The IT industry is all set to touch and cross the $96 billion benchmark.
-No wonder, several companies are already outsourcing and many others that are planning to outsource.
+No wonder, several companies are already outsourcing and many others are planning to outsource.

 But how can you know if you should choose outsourcing or in-house without knowing the pros and cons of both?
 While we have already discussed the pros and cons of in-house development, let’s now find out the pros and cons of outsourcing.